Alexpascual28/Alexpascual28/README.md

 - [RAPP Pick and Place](https://github.com/Alexpascual28/rapp_pick_and_place) - Pick and place algorithm using OpenCV for an industrial robot arm.
 - [RLIS Inventory System](https://github.com/Alexpascual28/rlis_inventory_system) - A comprehensive inventory system for robotics labs built with Google Apps Script.

-## I'm a Software, Mechatronics, and Robotics Engineer from Spain, working at the University of York!
+## I'm a Software, Mechatronics, and Robotics Engineer from Spain, working at Humanoid!

-🔭 I’m currently working as a Robotics Laboratory Technician at the University of York, where I apply my skills in mechatronics and robotics to drive innovation and education in intelligent robotics systems.
+🔭 I currently work as Robotics Laboratory Manager at Humanoid, where I apply my skills in mechatronics and robotics to drive innovation in intelligent robotics systems.

 🎓 **Educational Background:**